DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/workloads/create-statefulset.md

      When configuring container-related parameters, you must correctly fill in the container name and image parameters, otherwise you will not be able to proceed to the next step.
-After filling in the configuration with reference to the following requirements, click `Confirm`.
+After filling in the configuration with reference to the following requirements, click `OK`.

      - Container Name: Up to 63 characters, lowercase letters, numbers and separators ("-") are supported.
 Must start and end with a lowercase letter or number, eg nginx-01.
      - Container Image: Enter the address or name of the image.
 When entering the image name, the image will be pulled from the official [DockerHub](https://hub.docker.com/) by default.
 After accessing the [container registry](../../../kangaroo/intro/index.md) module of DCE 5.0, you can click `Select Image` on the right to select an image.